0x00dead/wsg-scraper/README.md

 * Make a website for the project with a chat.

 Will I do these?
 Probably not.
-Please help me make the code better and prettyier, it's a clusterfark right now.
+Please help me make the code better and prettier, it's a clusterfark right now.